 But First, Where Did This “Myth” Come From?

-The “don’t let your knees pass your toes” myth started from a 1978 study that showed maintaining a more vertical shin position, when the knees don’t pass the toes, reduce shear forces on the knee when squatting.
+The “don't let your knees pass your toes” myth started from a 1978 study that claimed squatting with your knees not passing your toes reduces forces on your knee.

-These forces are called shear forces, and I want to explain what shear force is.
-I promise I’ll bridge this nerdy physics stuff into practical application in the next section.
+These forces are called shear forces, and I want to explain them.
+I will bridge these nerdy physics into practical applications in the next section.

-Shear forces are unaligned forces pushing one part of the body in one direction, and another part of the body in the opposite direction.
-When contracting the quads in the squat, the kneecap gets pulled on due to the femur (leg bone) shifting backward, and the tibia (shin bone) shifting forward.
+What are shear forces?
+Shear forces are unaligned forces pushing one part of the body in one direction and another part of the body in the opposite direction.
+When contracting the quads in the squat, the kneecap gets pulled on due to the femur (leg bone) shifting backward and the tibia (shin bone) shifting forward.
 This causes the kneecap to move away from the tibia.

 This is shear force at its finest.

 But there's one more thing to know: shear forces increase when the joint moves further away from the load.For example, when standing with the barbell on your back, the load is directly over your hips and knees.
 It's in alignment, and there's not much shear force happening here.
 As you squat, though, your knees move in front of the load (the barbell), creating a horizontal distance between the load and knees, which is where the shear force described above occurs.

-The further the knee travels forward, the greater the horizontal distance between the knees and load, and the more shear force.
-Keep your knees back, more in line with the barbell, less shear force.
+The further the knee travels forward, the greater the horizontal distance between the knees and the load and the more shear force.
+Keep your knees back, more in line with the barbell, with less shear force.

-So with the result of the 1978 study showing that shear forces can decrease if you can keep your knees behind your toes, fitness professionals started to advise their clients to squat in this way.
-This makes sense because fitness instructors work with everyday people (not athletes) and they err on the side of caution — as they should.
+So with the result of the 1978 study showing that shear forces can decrease if you can keep your knees behind your toes, fitness professionals advised their clients to squat this way.
+This makes sense because fitness instructors work with everyday people (not athletes) and err on the side of caution — as they should.